Citation, DOI & article data

 - direct: direct communication between intracavernous ICA and cavernous sinus

-- indirect: communication exists via branches of the carotid circulation (ICA or ECA)
+- indirect: communication exists via branches of the carotid circulation (internal carotid artery or external carotid artery)

 The Barrow classification of caroticocavernous fistulas further characterizes fistulas according to angiographic features: